smcclatchy/exp-design/_episodes/05-anova.md

 ## The residuals

 Residuals are estimates of experimental error obtained by subtracting the observed responses from the predicted responses (or actual data from data set minus what is predicted by the model).
-The predicted response is calculated from the chosen model, after all the unknown model parameters have been estimated from the experimental data.
+The predicted response (or fitted value) is the dependent variable (y-value) that is predicted by the model based on all the accounted for independent variables (x-values).

+A fitted value is simply another name for a predicted value as it describes where a particular x-value fits the line of best fit.
+It is found by substituting a given value of x into the regression equation.
+A residual denoted (e) is the difference or error between an observed observation and a predicted or fit value

 Examining residuals is a key part of all statistical modeling.
 Carefully looking at residuals can tell us whether our assumptions are reasonable and our choice of model is appropriate.

-Residuals are elements of variation unexplained by the fitted model.
+Residuals are elements of variation unexplained by the model.
 Residuals should be (roughly) normal and (approximately) independently distributed with a mean of zero and some constant variance.
 If error is not normal or independently distributed this would indicate that a different (nonlinear) model may be more suitable to analyze the data or that other significant factors need to be accounted for.
 For example, if predicting BW.10 we only used a model with Sex, we may obtain poor residual plots because we are failing to account for a crucial factor, such as, Diet.
 Show example of residual plots only using Sex (and provide the R code).

 Now create a histogram of the residuals to check for a normal distribution.